Exercise and weight control can be useful ways to improve your health. It does not only have therapeutic potential; they are also preventative tools.

 If you want to lose weight, a diet with a prevalence of fruits and vegetables is a must.
 It gives you enough nutrients while keeping you satiated for longer.
 It is also associated with significant improvements in several parameters, including our prostate health.

 Another dietary modification to control your weight is consuming more dietary fiber.
 This is found in unrefined products, whole-wheat cereals, and vegetables.
 Many fruits also contain plenty of dietary fiber.
 But above everything else, it is important to control food sizes and calories.
 At the end of the day, you need to consume fewer calories than you burn.
-That’s the only proven way to lose weight.

 - Physical activity: The second pillar of weight loss is physical activity.
 Exercise is an excellent preventative measure for almost anything you can think of.
 Prostate health and prostate-related symptoms are included, of course.
 Just be sure to use a prostate-friendly seat if you’re deciding on cycling.
 Physical activity increases your total number of burned calories.
 It facilitates a negative energy balance, which is fundamental to lose weight.